dougeby/IntuneDocs/intune/early-edition-nda.md

 ### Retired devices in the device compliance dashboard <!-- 1981119 -->
 In a future update, retired devices will be removed from the device compliance dashboard.
 This will change your compliance numbers.

-### Configure profile to skip some screens during Setup Assistant <!-- 2276470 -->
-When you create a macOS enrollment profile, you'll be able to configure it to skip any of the following screens when a user goes through the Setup Assistant:
-- Android Migration
-- Display Tone
-- Privacy
-- iCloudStorage

 ### Change in the update process for on-premises connectors <!-- 2277554 -->
 Based on feedback from customers, the way updates are made to on-premises connectors will be changed.
 After you initially install an on-premises connector, updates will happen automatically.
 This change will begin with the new PFX Certificate Connector for Microsoft Intune and will subsequently roll out to other types of on-premises connectors.